BasirS/grantlab_final/README.md

 # GrantLab Multi-Agent System

-An experimental multi-agent architecture for automated grant writing (research phase)
+An experimental multi-agent architecture for automated grant writing (research phase - Fall '25 AI Studio project).

 ## What This Was